We dive into the three types of SOC reports and offer practical scenarios to help you determine which one aligns with your organization’s needs.

 A question that often follows these descriptions is – Are there companies that should issue both a SOC 1 and SOC 2?
 Increasingly, the answer is becoming yes.

 In our second example of BCD Bank, let’s add that BCD is a publicly traded entity or one that has a strong need related to internal control over financial reporting.
-BCD’s financial auditors and internal auditors would want to see a SOC 1 report related to the data center in addition to other department needs for the detail and rigor of SOC 2 surrounding the trust services principles.
+BCD’s financial and internal auditors want to see a SOC 1 report related to the data center.
+This is in addition to other department needs for the detailed rigor of SOC 2 surrounding trust services principles.
 With that fact pattern, both SOC 1 and SOC 2 apply.

 Conclusion

-In this blog, we provided some high-level facts about a detailed and complicated process.
-Understanding the nuances of SOC reports will empower your organization to make informed decisions about the quality of services its vendors provide.
-Choosing the right SOC report tailored to your organization’s specific needs and concerns is essential to secure your sensitive information and minimize risks.
+In this blog, we provided some high-level facts about a complicated process.
+Understanding the nuances of SOC reports will empower your organization to make informed decisions about the quality of services your vendors provide.
+Choosing the right SOC report tailored to your organization’s specific concerns is essential to secure your sensitive information and minimize risks.

-In our upcoming articles, we will explain how you should review a SOC report and evaluate the external auditor’s opinion so you can strengthen your organization’s cybersecurity defenses and enhance its overall wellbeing.
+In our upcoming articles, we will explain how you should review SOC reports and evaluate the external auditor’s opinion so you can strengthen your organization’s cybersecurity defenses and enhance its overall wellbeing.